 - Share some of your examples so that the potential writers know what you expect.

 The search engines on social media sites make it easy for you to search for writers.
 Often, writers have links to their portfolios on their profile so you can review them before reaching out to them.

 So you have a hundred and one dalmatians to search through.
 Which one should you choose?
-The best way to decide on a great applicant is to answer three things:

 - How is their spelling and grammar in their application?
 If it’s bad, it’s a sign they aren’t going to be a good fit.

 - Does their portfolio match the tone you want to convey?
 You should like their writing (obviously).
 If you don’t, keep looking.